s33dco/darkskycli/readme.md

-Welcome to Dark Sky CLI!
+### Welcome to Dark Sky CLI!

-Check the weather for anytime, anywhere right from your terminal.
+### Check the weather for anytime, anywhere right from your terminal.

 First add the package,

-npm -i darkskycli --global
+`npm -i darkskycli --global`

 Secondly find where the package is installed, on a mac with node installed via Homebrew this will be /usr/local/lib/node_modules.
-Create a file in the darkskycli directory .env , add the api keys for Google geolocation and Dark Sky.
+Create a file in the darkskycli directory .env (use .env.example as a template), add the api keys for [Google](https://developers.google.com/maps/documentation/geocoding/get-api-key) (geolocation) and [Dark Sky](https://darksky.net/dev/register) (weather api).
 Save the file and you're good to go.

 Executable from the CLI four arguements are accepted, place, when, langauage, units.